Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 *PyExoCross* also implements the computations of other useful functions including partition functions, specific heats, cooling functions, radiative lifetimes, oscillator strengths, LTE and non-LTE stick spectra and cross sections for data from the ExoMol database.

-*PyExoCross* provides computations of cross sections for data from the HITRAN database.
+*PyExoCross* provides computations of cooling function, oscillator strengths, LTE and non-LTE stick spectra and cross sections for data from the HITRAN database.
 If you want to use the other functions, please convert the data format from the HITRAN format to the ExoMol format at first and then treat the data as the ExoMol data to use *PyExoCross*.

 Use this function or not: